Read more information on this subject.

-The New Hair Care Equation
+The Hair Equation on the Shelf

 In response, formulators have created a category of clear, mild and light-conditioning shampoos that avoid damage and restore the hair’s original conditioned appearance, while providing a gentle cleaning.